Top 10 best used electric cars 2022

-Secondhand electric cars are becoming more widely available on the market in the wake of more and more models being launched.
+Secondhand electric cars are becoming more widely available on the market in the wake of numerous new models being launched.
 Here are some of the best-value choices out there...

 Electric cars have been part of the mainstream for more than a decade now, and while this may make you feel a bit older than you’d like, there's a big upside.
-With earlier electric cars having reached a certain age, the list of the UK’s best used electric cars has expanded to make electric motoring a more realistic prospect for more drivers.
+The choice of used models is now excitingly large, and our list of the UK’s best used electric cars has expanded to make electric motoring a more realistic prospect for more drivers.

 With new electric cars still commanding a higher price than their petrol and diesel counterparts (although this gap is dropping), it's likely that a lot of people's first electric cars will be used ones.
 The secondhand market is now big enough to offer something for everyone, ranging from small city cars to big big SUVs.